Car tax explained

 Our unique research has uncovered the cars that will cost you the least in fuel and repairs, plus the cars you want to avoid.
 Find a car that won't let you down - we reveal the best cars.

+For all cars that were bought new on or after 1 April 2017:

-- First year rate based on CO2 emissions.
+- The 'first year rate' is based on CO2 emissions.

+- First year rate for diesel cars from 1 April 2018 will be charged a higher rate unless they meet the latest RDE emission standards

-- Standard rate kicks in after the first year: £140 for petrol and diesel cars, £130 for hybrids and alternative fuel cars.
+- The 'standard rate' kicks in after the first year: £140 for petrol and diesel cars, £130 for hybrids and alternative fuel cars.

 - Only zero-emission cars (like electric vehicles) are exempt from car tax - but are still subject to the £40,000 rule.

-- New rules affect all cars registered as new from 1 April 2017 - it is not being backdated.
+- New rules are not being backdated to older cars, they will continue along the previous tax system.

+Below we explain the 2017 and 2018 rules in more detail, or you can skip straight to the table of car tax rates.

-Car tax changes for new cars after 1 April 2017
+Car tax rates for new cars after 1 April 2017

+For cars first registered on or after 1 April 2017; low-emission cars will no longer be exempt from car tax and cars that cost over £40,000 will have an additional £310 per year charge applied to them over five years.

 - Hybrids